NUKIB/misp/README.md

 If you don't trust image build by GitHub Actions and stored in GitHub Container Registry or you want to build different MISP version, you can build this image by yourself:

     docker build --build-arg MISP_VERSION=v2.4.152 -t ghcr.io/nukib/misp https://github.com/NUKIB/misp.git#main

+If you don't like CentOS Stream, you can use as base image different distribution that is compatible with CentOS, like [AlmaLinux](https://hub.docker.com/_/almalinux) or [Rocky Linux](https://hub.docker.com/r/rockylinux/rockylinux):

+    docker build --build-arg BASE_IMAGE=almalinux -t ghcr.io/nukib/misp https://github.com/NUKIB/misp.git#main

 ### Automation